Hobbies and interests

 WinnerBio

 At 15, I was placed into non-relative foster care after both adopted parents passed.
 My first foster home placement was disrupted so I am now living in my second foster home.
-I work part time at a dog daycare near my foster mom’s house.
+I work part time at a Vet helping with cats, and also at a dog daycare, near my foster mom’s house.
 I also got my Junior handler certification for the local R.E.A.D.
 Library program, where kids learn to read to my dog.
-As of 2024, I am a high school junior.
+As of 2025, I am a high school senior.
 My goal is to be a veterinarian.

 Education